Neural integration for constitutive equations using small data: THEORETICAL BACKGROUND

 where the superposed caret in $\widehat{u}$ serves to distinguish the internal energy function from its values.

 Constitutive equations must comply with the energy and entropy balance (\emph{i.e.} first and second law of thermodynamics).
-These principles are here formulated in terms of the dissipation inequality \citep[Clausius-Duhem inequality,][]{coleman1967thermodynamics}, namely
+These principles are here formulated in terms of the dissipation inequality (Clausius-Duhem inequality, \citep{coleman1967thermodynamics}), namely

 where $d$ is the specific mechanical dissipation rate, $\bm{\sigma}$ is the stress tensor, $\bm{\varepsilon}$ and $\dot{\bm{\varepsilon}}$ are the infinitesimal strain and strain rate tensors.
-A more general formulation could follow Landau's hydrodynamic principles, which could allow one to consider other scales of temperature and viscous stress \citep[see][]{landau2013statistical,jiang2009granular,einav2023hydrodynamics}, but this goes beyond the focus of the current paper.
+A more general formulation could follow Landau's hydrodynamic principles, which could allow one to consider other scales of temperature and viscous stress (see \citep{landau2013statistical,jiang2009granular,einav2023hydrodynamics}), but this goes beyond the focus of the current paper.

 Further assuming the internal energy to be differentiable with respect to the state variables, the time derivative in inequality (\ref{eq:clausius_}) reads

 We further define the plastic strain rate $\dot{\bm{\varepsilon}}^p$, such that